Hamza-Azam-B/Azure-Honeynet-/README.md

 <img width="1044" height="596" alt="soc-lab" src="https://github.com/user-attachments/assets/62510417-085f-4296-a466-fb869962348f" />

-Cloud Honeynet / SOC Project
  ## Introduction

 This project demonstrates my experience building a cloud-based honeynet in Microsoft Azure to observe and analyze real world cyber attacks.
-By intentionally exposing virtual machines to the internet, I collected valuable security data that was depoisted into Microsoft Sentinel for threat detection, visualization, and log analysis.
+By intentionally exposing my virtual machine to the internet, I collected valuable security data that was depoisted into Microsoft Sentinel for threat detection, visualization, and log analysis.

 ## This hands-on project strengthened my skills in: